What’s the goal?

 - Information Connection: In some clinics, the Patient Support Corps interns will help connect patients with high quality medical information about their condition.

-- Visit Recording and Note-taking.
-(NOT CURRENTLY AVAILABLE DUE TO COVID): Interns will accompany patients to their appointment record the visit and take notes, so patients do not have to worry about remembering every detail of their visit.
+- Note-taking: Interns will accompany patients to their appointment, record the visit and take notes, so patients do not have to worry about remembering every detail of their visit.

 The Patient Support Corps interns are currently collaborating with several different groups across the hospital including Primary Care, Cancer Center, Orthopedics, and Cardiology.